 My research interests include the simulation of spiking neural networks in real-time for embodiment experiments.
-More concretely, I am interested in the cerebellum, a small brain centre tightly related with the coordination of movements.
-Our research group has developed a cerebelar model able to perform embodiment experiments with simulated and real robots in real-time, mimicking the way the brain controls our bodies.
+More concretely, I am interested in the cerebellum, a small brain center tightly related with the coordination of movements.
+Our research group has developed a cerebellar model able to perform embodiment experiments with simulated and real robots in real-time, mimicking the way the brain controls our bodies.
 This kind of embodiment experiments require from specializes tools able to perform the whole simulation in real-time.
-During my PhD degree I have been focussed in the development of EDLUT, a spiking neural network simulator integrating event-driven and time-driven computation schemes using parallel CPU-GPU co-processing.
+During my PhD degree I have been focused in the development of EDLUT, a spiking neural network simulator integrating event-driven and time-driven computation schemes using parallel CPU-GPU co-processing.
 This simulator has been specially designed to perform embodiment experiments in real-time.

 PhD in Computational Neuroscience, 2017